kristenkoyanagi/intro-to-react/README.md

 npm start
 ```

-[npm](https://www.npmjs.com/) is the node package manager that helps you install dependencies, test, run, and build your app
+[npm](https://www.npmjs.com/) and [yarn](https://yarnpkg.com/) are separate node package managers that helps you install dependencies, test, run, and build your app.
+You can use either one as long as you stick with one.

 ### Check your start app